-“Being actively engaged, understanding what they take and why they take it, makes for the most successful situation and makes it easier,” Dr. Thurlow advises.
+“Being actively engaged, understanding what they take and why they take it makes for the most successful situation and makes it easier,” Dr. Thurlow advises.
 You will feel more confident in being responsible for your parent’s prescriptions when having a comprehensive understanding of their medications.

-Use these five tips recommended by Dr. Thurlow for helping to manage your parent’s medication.
+Use these five tips recommended by Dr. Thurlow for helping to manage your parent’s medication:

 - Create a medication list.
 Create a list of all medications, including prescriptions, over-the-counter medicines, herbals, sleep and/or cold medicines, so you have a complete picture in front of you.
 Include both daily medications and those occasionally taken, along with vitamins and supplements.
 Ask your parent’s doctor or pharmacist for help developing the medication list if your parent is unable or you’re unsure if your parent has the correct information.

 - Use one pharmacy.
 Remember that your parent’s pharmacist can play an important role in helping you manage your parent’s medication.
-He or she is there to answer any of your questions and provide insight into specific side effects, what foods to avoid with certain medications, what if your parent misses a dose, etc. A single source pharmacy will also have records of current and past medications and can help you in creating a complete medication list for your parent.
+He or she is there to answer any of your questions and provide insight into specific side effects, what foods to avoid with certain medications, what happens if your parent misses a dose, etc. A single source pharmacy will also have records of current and past medications and help you create a complete medication list for your parent.
 Find a pharmacist you trust and work with him or her as you do with your parent’s doctor.

 Dr. Thurlow says the most common medication concern he sees in older adults is they don’t know “why” they are taking a specific medication, whether prescription or over-the-counter.
 This can lead to taking unnecessary or duplicate drugs and safety concerns.
 By creating a list of all medications with the purpose of each, you can safely and effectively manage your parent’s medication.

-Maine Veterans’ Homes MVH Pharmacies NavigatoRx Program
+The MVH Pharmacies NavigatoRx Program

-At Maine Veterans’ Homes, our mediation care transitions program provides the resources patients and their caregivers need to transition smoothly from hospitalization to skilled nursing and rehab care to home.
+At Maine Veterans’ Homes, our mediation care transitions program provides the resources patients, and their caregivers need to transition smoothly from hospitalization to skilled nursing and rehab care to home.

 The Steps of the Navigator RX™ program at Maine Veterans’ Homes:

-- Step 2: A complete review of all medications from discharge hospital orders to nursing orders to what the pharmacy has sent to ensure all medications match up appropriately.
+- Step 2: A complete review of all medications, from discharge hospital orders to nursing orders to what the pharmacy has sent to ensure all medications match up appropriately.